 Awards & Recognition

-Finalists’ posters and presentations will be posted to the UTSC Library website, with the invitation to have a digital version of their work permanently archived in TSpace.
+Finalists’ posters, displays, and/or presentation recordings will be posted to the UTSC Library website, with the invitation to have a digital version of their work permanently archived in TSpace.

 - Proposal deadline: